kayocaesar/capstone-portfolio/README.md

 # Sentiment & Macro-Augmented S&P 500 Long-Short Portfolio Allocation Capstone Project

 > This repository contains a source code for a capstone project.
-The work augments technical features with pre-computed news sentiment scores and configurable macroeconomic indicators for a deep learning framework, evaluated on S&P 500 stocks over 2017–2023.
+The work augments technical features with pre-computed news sentiment scores and configurable macroeconomic indicators for a deep learning portfolio allocation framework, evaluated on S&P 500 stocks over 2017–2023.

 ---